 For the homebuyer, the advantages of condos are numerous.
 In some built-up neighborhoods, condos may be the only available option for home buyers, or the most practical because of their proximity to shopping centers and work.

-Condo communities may also feature amenities that you may not otherwise be able to afford if purchasing a townhouse or single family house, such as pools, play areas or tennis courts.
+Condo communities may also feature amenities that you may not otherwise be able to afford if purchasing a townhouse or single-family house, such as pools, play areas, or tennis courts.

-Another nice perk to condo ownership is that condos can save you of the need to manage the building maintenance and any amenities.
+Another nice perk to condo ownership is that condos can save you from the need to manage the building maintenance and any amenities.
 That’s right…no mowing lawns!
 Some interior issues, such as plumbing and electricity, may be managed by the complex’s community association as well.